MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-installation-and-setup.md

 You can create a new Azure subscription by visiting [**this link**](https://azure.microsoft.com/pricing/purchase-options/pay-as-you-go/).

-### Which devices or platforms is Microsoft Community Training available on?
+### Which devices or platforms is Community Training available on?

-Microsoft Community Training is an endpoint-agnostic solution that allows learners to consume learning content hosted on the platform in the following manner:
+Community Training is an endpoint-agnostic solution that allows learners to consume learning content hosted on the platform in the following manner:

 1. For standalone web and mobile applications [**Click here**](../learner-experience/web-app.md) for more details.